TauSpinner algorithms for including spin and New Physics effects in $\bar q q \rightarrow Z/\gamma^* \to \tau \tau$ process: Transverse spin correlations at -boson pole

 With EW corrections restored, which introduce additional phase to the vector coupling, Eqs.~(\ref{eq:phi_tau_phi}) become more involved and tedious, however they can be obtained directly from (\ref{eq:v_tau_prime_expand}) and (\ref{eq:Phi_tau_sin_cos}).

-A more general definition of the TT and TN spin correlations in wider range of the invariant mass of the $\tau$ pair, including EW corrections and $Z \gamma$ interference, can be obtained following formulas for $R_{ij}$ given in Subsection~\ref{sec:SM_Rij}.
-It can be also expanded to include the $\tau$ dipole moments, using expressions from~\cite{Banerjee:2023qjc}.
-The present implementation in {\tt TauSpinner} allows to include those extensions, see Appendix~\ref{app:TauSpinner}.
+A more general definition of the TT and TN spin correlations in a wider range of the invariant mass of the $\tau$ pair, including EW corrections, $\gamma$ exchange and $Z \gamma$ interference, can be obtained following formulas for $R_{ij}$ given in Subsection~\ref{sec:SM_Rij}.
+It can also be expanded to include the $\tau$ dipole moments, using expressions from~\cite{Banerjee:2023qjc}.
+The present implementation in {\tt TauSpinner} allows one to include those extensions, see Appendix~\ref{app:TauSpinner}.